Let the Best Idea Win

 The Moderator identifies a small group to crowdsource ideas from (5-8 people is optimal) without regard to role or level but instead based on who they believe can make a meaningful contribution to the discussion.

-The crowdsourced team submits their ideas to the Moderator before the discussion in writing.
+Once, each team member comes up with their idea(s), the crowdsourcing team submit it to an internal moderator before the discussion in writing.
 Submitting something in writing challenges the participants to organize their thoughts in a logical manner and do some deep thinking versus a verbal discussion where ideas are morphed and can be drowned out by those with the biggest personalities.
 Everyone should have an equal opportunity to take turns letting their idea(s) take the spotlight.

 Each participant gets 7 minutes to present their pre-written idea.
 The rest of the participants can ask clarifying questions but cannot bias others by contradicting or supporting other ideas.
 After the presentations are finished, each participant will submit their vote to the Moderator by email or Hangouts and explain why.
 The participant cannot vote for their own idea.
 Let go of your ego!
 If your idea is truly the best, it should still emerge as the winner.